quirkles/potw-functions/README.md

 `cd functions && npm intsall` to move to the functions folder and install the deps there.

-`./scripts/decrypt_Secrets.sh` to decrypt the secrets/config values for the project.
+`./scripts/decrypt_secrets.sh -e=local` to decrypt the secrets/config values for the project.
-`./scripts/encrypt_Secrets.sh` to encrypt the secrets/config values for the project.

 `cd functions && npm run serve` to start the functions emulator.